roderickvd/pleezer/README.md

 # pleezer

+## ⚠️ IMPORTANT: Deezer Connect Deprecation Notice

+**Deezer has officially deprecated Deezer Connect** as announced at https://en.deezercommunity.com/product-updates/say-goodbye-to-deezer-connect-80661. **It is unknown how long pleezer will continue to work.**

+Currently, Deezer Connect functionality remains available on:
+- **iOS**: When "Remote Control" is enabled under Deezer Lab settings
+- **Android**: By using an older APK version

+**Users should be aware that this functionality may stop working at any time** as Deezer continues to phase out Deezer Connect support.

+---

 **pleezer** turns your computer into a [Deezer Connect](https://support.deezer.com/hc/en-gb/articles/5449309457949-Deezer-Connect) streaming device that you can control from your phone, just like a Chromecast or smart speaker.
 Perfect for home audio setups, DIY projects, and custom integrations.

 **Important:** A paid [Deezer subscription](https://deezer.com/offers) is required.
 Free accounts will not work with pleezer.